All American dessert is Best Ever Homemade Apple Pie. Baked in a Lodge cast iron skillet and using seasonal, locally grown apples.

 Always keep your pie dough cold.
 Place it back into the fridge if needed.
 This keeps the fat particles cold and make the pie dough flaky.

-Sometimes I like to go with a simple crust and use a sharp knife to cut air vents in the top.
+Sometimes I just use a simple crust and use a sharp knife to cut air vents in the top.
 Other times, I love a simple weaved crust.
 Just take a small pizza cutter or pastry cutter to cut strips of pastry dough.
 Then weave them back and forth.
 Tuck under the ends and crimp the edges with your finger or press down with a fork.
 Brush with an egg wash and bake for a little over an hour.
 My mom always liked the apples to be slightly soft, so that’s the way we prefer our pie.
 If you like your apples a little more firm, you can bake for less time.
 Let the pie cool before slicing, so your filling can set.

 Do you love my recipes?!
 I’d LOVE to hear from you!
 If you have a moment, leave a comment with a star rating.